What Are the Risks of Domain Validated DV SSL Certificates

 There are currently three types of SSL certificates and Domain Validated (DV) SSL certificates are the simplest to obtain as it issued fairly quickly without the need to submit company paperwork.
 As with all SSL Certificates, it still grants standard encryption while displaying the padlock indicator and HTTPS name on the browser address bar.

-Common methods that internet criminals do this is by misspelling the name of a prominent legitimate domain name.
-When a regular user visits the phishing site, they see the familiar https, SSL padlock but don’t necessarily spot the misspelt website name.
+The most common method that internet criminals utilize is by misspelling the name of a prominent legitimate domain name.
+When a regular user visits the phishing site, they see the familiar https which is also known as an SSL padlock.
+However, users don’t necessarily spot the misspelled website name easily.
 This leads to users having their details stolen by the cloned phishing site and resulting in a loss of trust between them and the legitimate website owner.

 Domain Validated (DV) SSL certificates are thus not recommended for organizations looking to have a highly trust-worthy website that can prove that they are the only legitimate website domain owners while any other cloned websites are frauds.